microsoftgraph/msgraph-sdk-powershell/src/Users/v1.0/docs/New-MgUser.md

               - `[AssigneePriority <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
               - `[Assignments <IMicrosoftGraphPlannerAssignments>]`: plannerAssignments
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[BucketId <String>]`: Bucket ID to which the task belongs.
 The bucket needs to be in the plan that the task is in.
-It's 28 characters long and case-sensitive.
+It is 28 characters long and case-sensitive.
 Format validation is done on the service.
               - `[BucketTaskBoardFormat <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>]`: plannerBucketTaskBoardTaskFormat
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
                 - `[Id <String>]`: The unique identifier for an entity.
 Read-only.